Izenda7Series/docs-html/_sources/ui/doc_report_designer_grid.rst.txt

       Report Designer - Columns Setting

-   Set the column width in pixels |br|
+   Set the column width in pixels and turn on/off column word wrap (column word wrap is available from version 2.10.0). |br|

 -  .. _Report_Designer_Headers_Setting: